frioux/shellquote/README.md

 other times you'll need to quote your own strings because doing it by hand is just too much work.

+Another option is <a href="http://github.com/kballard/go-shellquote">http://github.com/kballard/go-shellquote</a>.
+The quoting algorithms are completely different and the results vary as well, but both produce working results in my brief testing.
+See
+<a href="https://github.com/frioux/go-scraps/tree/master/cmd/quotetest">https://github.com/frioux/go-scraps/tree/master/cmd/quotetest</a> for a tool that
+shows the results of quoting with each package.

 #### <a name="example_">Example</a>